InfuseAI/primehub-site/docs/concept.md

 ## Core Resources

-PrimeHub provides various types of resources management.
+PrimeHub includes various types of core resources which are prominent existence that administrators must/can manage them according to the circumstance.

 ### Users

 Users are project/group members.
 In order to perform features from User Portal, users must be associated with one group at least.

 In addition, users can have Group Admin privilege or/and Admin privilege to access dedicated features.